Giskard-AI/giskard/python-client/docs/getting-started/key_vulnerabilities/stochasticity/index.md

 1. **Random Initialization**: Many machine learning algorithms, such as neural networks, utilize random initialization of parameters.
 The initial values of these parameters can have a significant impact on the model's training and subsequent predictions.
 As a result, different initializations can lead to divergent outcomes, contributing to stochastic behavior.

-2. **Stochastic Training Algorithms**: Some training algorithms employ stochastic optimization techniques, such as stochastic gradient descent (SGD), which introduce randomness into the learning process.
+2. **Stochastic Training Algorithms**: Some training algorithms employ stochastic optimization techniques, such as stochastic gradient descent (SGD), which introduces randomness into the learning process.
 The use of mini-batches or random sampling of training examples during optimization can lead to variations in the model's updates and result in different outcomes across different training runs.

 3. **Randomness in Regularization Techniques**: Regularization techniques, such as dropout or weight decay, often incorporate randomness to prevent overfitting and improve generalization.
 The random dropout of units or the introduction of random noise can influence the model's predictions and contribute to stochastic behavior.